Newsroom

 340B In The News

-New Report: 340B DSH Hospitals, Their Child Sites and Contract Pharmacies Failing to Address Health Inequities in Underserved Areas
+New Report Shows 340B DSH Hospitals, Their Child Sites and Contract Pharmacies Fail to Address Health Inequities in Underserved Areas

 The Alliance for Integrity and Reform of 340B (AIR340B) released a new report by Xcenda, titled “340B and Health Equity: A Missed Opportunity in Medically Underserved Areas,” which found a dismal 38% of 340B disproportionate share hospitals (DSH) are located in medically underserved areas (MUAs) as defined by the Health Resources and Services Administration, despite their mission of “serving a significantly disproportionate number of low-income patients.”